 Upload Speed - crucial for video conferencing

 If you deal with large files like video and audio, as well as everyone’s new favourite work tool - online video calls, consider plans with a higher upload speed.
+You can learn more about the importance and uses of upload speed here.

 Estimating your data and speed needs